Hot ham pie is the savory, satisfying dinner we all need this winter! It’s easy to put together and is a guaranteed hit with the whole family.

 How to Make Hot Ham Pie

 - Make the sauce: Sprinkle the flour into the pot and stir.
-Cook for 2 minutes, or until the flour is golden brown.
-Slowly pour in the chicken stock and milk and whisk until the sauce thickens, about 3 to 5 minutes.
+Cook for 2 minutes or until the flour is golden brown.
+Slowly pour in the chicken stock and milk, and whisk until the sauce thickens.

-- Finish the filling: Add the nutmeg, then reduce the heat to a simmer and cook for 5 minutes more.
-Stir in the mixed vegetables; remove from heat and let the filling sit for 10 minutes.
-Add the ham and parsley, then season to taste with salt and pepper.
+- Finish the filling: Add the nutmeg.
+Then, reduce the heat to a simmer, and cook for 5 minutes more.
+Stir in the mixed vegetables; remove from heat, and let the filling sit for 10 minutes.
+Add the ham and parsley, and season to taste with salt and pepper.
 Pour the filling into the pie dish.

 - Prepare the crust: On a lightly floured work surface, roll out the pie dough until it’s an inch larger than your dish.
-Place the rolled out dough onto the top of the pie pan; crimp the edges to seal them and cut several slits to vent the top.
+Place the rolled-out dough onto the top of the pie pan; crimp the edges with a fork to seal them and cut several slits to vent the top.

 How to Store Leftover Hot Ham Pie

 Leftover hot ham pie can be stored in the refrigerator for up to 3 days.
-To reheat, simply place a slice of pie on a plate and microwave for 1 to 2 minutes or until heated through, or warm it in a 350ºF oven.
+To reheat, simply place a slice of pie on a plate and microwave for 1 to 2 minutes or until heated through.
+Or, warm it in an oven heated to 350ºF.